Tag: voice

 In a recent Church Leaders Podcast, the host (Jason Daye) said something that should deeply concern all of us.
 It’s not what was said was false or wrong.
 It’s that what was said was true.

-“…many people are quicker to their political views—who they think is right, who they think is wrong—than they are to share their faith story; than they are to share the of Christ.”
+“…many people are quicker to share their political views—who they think is right, who they think is wrong—than they are to share their faith story; than they are to share the good news of Jesus Christ.”

 In much of our political “discourse” (that’s a generous description at this point), are we really any different than the so-called un-saved?
 Are we marching to the beat of a political ideology or groupthink that does not honor Jesus Christ first?